 - Convert a Lead to a Contact with an Account.

 - Enforce mandatory fields for custom objects when creating new records (marked with a red *).

-- Customize what fields are shown in Settings.
-(Front supports Salesforce custom fields, but not custom objects.)
+- Customize what fields and objects are shown in Settings.

 - Click on fields like Full Name, Account Name, or Opportunity Name to view more details in Salesforce.

 - Look up the information of any Contact or Lead using the search bar.

 You can edit most fields by hovering over the field and clicking on the pencil icon.
 This will bring up an editing page for that object and any related custom objects.

 Prior to Front being able to display your custom object, you need to make sure the object is set up correctly within Salesforce.
 Note that at this time Front does not support custom objects managed by packages.
 The example below uses the standard object Account, but the same applies to any Standard Salesforce object.
 The custom object for this example is called Account Service Request.